kmiloarguello/nota-keeper-front/README.md

     docker compose -f docker-compose.yml up --build
     ```
 4. **Access the application:** Open your browser and go to `http://localhost:3000` to start using Nota Keeper.

+### Things to Improve

+- **Add authentication and authorization:** Implement login functionality to secure user data.
+- **Language support:** Add multi-language support for a more inclusive user experience.